Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xabrscaler.rst

 Prerequisite
 ----------------

-This plug-in requires the ``image_processing`` kernel to be available in the hardware design and the kernel is configured with required color formats and maximum resolution as per your application needs. ``image_processing`` kernel configuration, like maximum resolution supported, color formats etc. can be found in `image-processing kernel config <https://github.com/Xilinx/VVAS/blob/master/vvas-accel-hw/image_processing/image_processing_config.h>`_
+To use this plug-in, your hardware design must have the ``image_processing`` kernel available and it must be configured to support the required color formats and maximum resolution for your application.
+You can find the configuration details for the ``image_processing`` kernel, including the supported maximum resolution and color formats, in `image-processing kernel config <https://github.com/Xilinx/VVAS/blob/master/vvas-accel-hw/image_processing/image_processing_config.h>`_

 Input and Output
 ------------------------